R-Value: Effective 60!

 Actual calculations

 We find it very defensible in all conditions.
-Over the years, we have checked structure after structure, Monolithic Dome after Monolithic Dome and have always found the R-value an effective 60 plus.
+Over the years, we have checked structure after structure, Monolithic Dome after Monolithic Dome and have always found the R-value an effective 80 plus and often over 100.

 The California Handbook for Solar Energy is the only government publication we have found that takes into account the thermal mass of the concrete, when measuring heat loss.
 Simply stated, the concrete acts as a heat sink that slows the passage of heat, back and forth through the wall or roof assembly.